The visionary who conceived it all

 Gabasiane indeed calculated correctly.
 At the end of 1999, there was a deluge of a backlog of students who needed placement.
 They numbered upwards of 6000.
 BA ISAGO offered student placement services, career guidance and counseling to high school leavers, and tuition services for A-Levels, IGCSE, and BGCSE students.
 It also held Education Career Fairs for institutions of higher learning from across the SADC region which “created a platform for students to connect with institutions and get exposed to the scope of possibilities for career prospects”.
 The BA ISAGO initiative was noted far and wide.
 At one point, 57 institutions from within the region converged at Boipuso Hall to showcase their credentials before thousands of prospective students.

 Gabasiane salutes three parties for helping him make BA ISAGO the reputable and viable institution it is today.
-They are his wife Ruth, the BA ISAGO Board Chairperson, for “being a pillar through the years and for not being one to stand on the sides but who is willing to get her hands dirty and make things happen”; other shareholders “who happen to be family and who have been supportive through all these trials and tribulations and stayed on when others abandoned us”; and other stakeholders such as BQA, HRDC, sponsors such as Government, parents, and employers across the board, and students themselves “for supporting and believing in our project which has now become a national vehicle in the promotion and enhancement of human capital development in Botswana and beyond”.
+They are his wife Ruth, the BA ISAGO Board Chairperson, for “being a pillar through the years and for not being one to stand on the sides but one is willing to get her hands dirty and make things happen”; other Shareholders “who happen to be family and who have been supportive through all these trials and tribulations and stayed on when others abandoned us”; and other stakeholders such as BQA, HRDC, sponsors such as Government, parents, and employers across the board, and students themselves “for supporting and believing in our project which has now become a national vehicle in the promotion and enhancement of human capital development in Botswana and beyond”.

 Search for a Programme